CUSTOMER DATA INFRASTRUCTURE

 Pipes collects from both directions.
 Events from Braze flow into Snowflake.
 Snowflake data enriches profiles.
 Enriched profiles flow back to Braze via scheduled or real-time sync.
 One platform, bidirectional, identity-resolved.

-Enriched profiles push back to Braze in the exact schema Braze expects — attributes as JSON payloads, events with proper formatting, properties correctly typed.
+Enriched profiles push back to Braze in the exact schema Braze expects: attributes as JSON payloads, events properly formatted, properties correctly typed.
 Scheduled or real-time.
-No Hightouch.
-No Census.

 Your data science team builds a churn propensity model in Snowflake.
 It combines product usage data (from Braze events landed in the warehouse) with commercial data (contract value, support ticket volume, NPS scores from Salesforce).